JigglyTheDuck/swaptunes/docs/whitepaper.md

 ### Proposals for Platform Evolution

+Jiggly is designed to be modular and fully customizable by the community.

-Users can submit proposals regarding several key aspects of the platform:
+Users can submit proposals regarding several key aspects of the platform.

+The proposals are divided into 2 categories.

+#### Major upgrades

+Major upgrades take place on the token contract level and require support of 25% of the total supply to pass.

+- **Change of DAO contract**: The DAO has the ability to replace itself in case improvements are found in the future.
+Changing the DAO takes effect immediately
+- **Change of Jiggly TokenComposer contract**: Upgrades to the main token composer contract.

+#### Minor updates

+These are smaller upgrades to the composer contract that require 10% of the total supply to pass.

 - **Composer Upgrades**: Proposals can be made to upgrade or change the on-chain composer mechanism, allowing the platform to evolve in its ability to create music or other forms of creative media.
 Changing the composer takes effect once the current composition is finished.
 - **New Liquidity Pool Contracts**: To ensure that the platform’s tokens are not tied to a single secondary currency, proposals can be made to add new liquidity pools with different cryptocurrencies.